open/close all folders

 Ample is Ammonia's messy, dirt-loving sister who hates and fears cleanliness.

-A stereotypical Drill Sergeant Nasty who steals S.H.U.S.H.'s Norma Ray and gives himself powerful psychic abilities.
+A stereotypical Drill Sergeant Nasty who steals S.H.U.S.H.'s Norma Ray and gives himself powerful psychic abilities in "Heavy Mental".
 He explodes after Darkwing, Launchpad and Gosalyn overload his mind with questions.
 May have been Killed Off for Real.

 Hotshot & Flygirl